Wedding Day Beauty for the Bride: Do's and Don'ts

 - Do address any skin issues as soon as you start planning.
 Many brides with skin problems use their upcoming wedding as motivation to improve things.
 If you have a serious skin condition, such as cystic acne or psoriasis, make an appointment with the dermatologist.
 He or she can likely help you get your skin in shape for your wedding day, but some treatments can take several months.

-- Do invest in quality skin care products.
-Now is the time to take stock of your skin care regimen and see what is or isn't working.
-If you're getting breakouts, dry patches, or excessive oiliness: the products you are using are failing you.
+- Do invest in quality skincare products.
+Now is the time to take stock of your skincare regimen and see what is or isn't working.
+If you're getting breakouts, dry patches, or excessive oiliness: the products you're using are failing you.
 Start by researching products and looking for reviews by real users who have skin issues that are similar to your own.

 Most of all, relish in every moment of your wedding and be a gracious hostess to your guests.
 It's said that truly beautiful people have the gift of making everyone around them feel beautiful, too.